 The Statements of Social Insurance provide estimates of the status of the most significant social insurance programs: Social Security, Medicare, Railroad Retirement, and Black Lung.
 They are administered by the Social Security Administration (SSA), U.S. Department of Health and Human Services (HHS), the Railroad Retirement Board (RRB), and the Department of Labor (DOL), respectively.
-The estimates are actuarial present values of the projections and are based on the economic and demographic assumptions representing the trustees' reasonable estimates as set forth in the relevant Social Security and Medicare trustees' reports as well as in the agency financial reports of HHS, SSA, and DOL (Black Lung) and in the relevant agency performance and accountability report for the RRB.
-The basis for the projections has changed since last year due to the enactment of the Medicare Access and CHIP Reauthorization Act (MACRA) of 2015.
-This law repealed the sustainable growth rate (SGR) formula that set physician fee schedule payments, which were usually modified and replaced it with specified payment updates for physicians.
-In last year's report, the income, expenditures, and assets for Medicare Part B reflected the projected baseline scenario, which assumed an override of the SGR payment provisions and an increase in the physician fee schedule equal to the average of the most recent 10 years of SGR overrides (through March 2015) or 0.6 percent.
-Since the new legislation has replaced the SGR system with specified payment updates for physicians, the projections in this year's report are based on the continuation of program provisions contained in current law, with one exception in regard to payment reductions that would result from the projected depletion of the Social Security and Medicare Hospital Insurance (Part A) Trust Funds; under current law, payments would be reduced to levels that could be covered by incoming tax and premium revenues when the Social Security and Medicare Hospital Insurance (Part A) Trust Funds are depleted.
+The estimates are actuarial present values2 of the projections and are based on the economic and demographic assumptions representing the trustees' reasonable estimates as set forth in the relevant Social Security and Medicare trustees' reports as well as in the agency financial reports of HHS, SSA, and DOL (Black Lung) and in the relevant agency performance and accountability report for the RRB.
+The projections in this year's report, with one exception related to Medicare Part A, are based on current law; that is, they assume that laws on the books will be implemented and adhered to with respect to scheduled taxes, premium revenues, and payments to providers and health plans.
+The one exception is that the projections disregard payment reductions that would result from the projected depletion of the Medicare Hospital Insurance (Part A) Trust Fund.
+Under current law, payments would be reduced to levels that could be covered by incoming tax and premium revenues when the Medicare Hospital Insurance (Part A) Trust Fund is depleted.

 The magnitude and complexity of social insurance programs, coupled with the extreme sensitivity of projections relating to the many assumptions of the programs, produce a wide range of possible results.
 In preparing the Statements of Social Insurance, Government management considers and selects assumptions and data that it believes provide a reasonable basis for the assertions in the statements.
-However, because of the large number of factors that affect the Statements of Social
+However, because of the large number of factors that affect the Statements of Social Insurance plus the fact that such assumptions are inherently subject to substantial uncertainty (arising from the likelihood of future events, significant uncertainties, and contingencies), there will be differences between the estimates in the Statements of Social Insurance and the actual results, and those differences may be material.
+Note 22-Social Insurance describes the social insurance programs, reports long-range estimates that can be used to assess the financial condition of the programs, and explains some of the factors that impact the various programs.
+The Statements of Changes in Social Insurance Amounts reconcile the change between the current valuation period and the prior valuation period.

-&lt;sup>1 Present values recognize that a dollar paid or collected in the future is worth less than a dollar today, because a dollar today could be invested and earn interest.
+2 Present values recognize that a dollar paid or collected in the future is worth less than a dollar today, because a dollar today could be invested and earn interest.
 To calculate a present value, future amounts are thus reduced using an assumed interest rate, and those reduced amounts are summed.